 Forgetting to Pay Your Premium

 The most typical way to lapse on your insurance is by forgetting to pay your bill.
 It can be easy to misplace your monthly bill or simply have it slip your mind.
 Unfortunately, even if you forgot for a little while, it’s still an interruption in your coverage.
 This puts you at risk of higher premiums and fines from your state’s Department of Motor Vehicles (DMV).

 If you forgot to pay your premium, try to pay it as soon as you remember.
 Your provider may have a contractual grace period if you only missed your payment by a few days.
 We’ll explain more about that later in this article.

 A good way to stop yourself from forgetting to pay for your insurance is to set up automatic payments.
 This ensures that you’ll always pay your bill on time and have continuous coverage.
 Depending on your insurer, paying automatically can also get you an easy discount on your rates.

 Cutting Car Insurance to Save Money

 Imagine that you never have to go anywhere but have a car sitting in the garage.
-You may think, “why would I spend money insuring a car I don’t drive?”
-It may seem like a good idea to cut your car insurance to save a couple of bucks each month, but this will lead to a lapse in coverage.
+You may think, “why would I spend money insuring a vehicle I don’t drive?”
+It may seem like a good idea to cut your auto insurance to save a couple of bucks each month, but this will lead to a lapse in coverage.